na-na-hi/renget/archive/iftod.md

 \>It stirs and begins softly kicking and nudging to explore its new home as the adult Kirin lowers itself to the ground and nuzzles you affectionately
 \>You're freaking out and panicking, despite Kirin's attempts to comfort you
 \>How the hell is this baby going to come out?
-\>If the guys find out that you got pregnant, they'll never let you live it down!
+\>If the guys find out that you got pregnant, they'll never let you live it down!%%

 ===================================

-\>just have to get ahead of the cats
+%darkgreen%\>just have to get ahead of the cats
 \>there's the cliff
 \>and... done
 \>you fall down to the area the kirin is in, leaving your palicoes behind as you grapple to a cliff nearby